Agua Caliente Solar Project, Arizona, United States of America

 Development of Yuma County solar farm

-Work on the project is divided into two phases.
-The first phase has an installed capacity of 100MW, while the second phase will have an installed capacity of 190MW, resulting in a total capacity of 290MW.
+Work on the project was divided into two phases.
+The first phase has an installed capacity of 100MW, while the second phase has an installed capacity of 190MW, resulting in a total capacity of 290MW.

 Construction of the Agua Caliente solar project phases

 Construction of phase one started in late 2010 and was completed in early 2012.
 The first solar PV panels were installed in June 2011.
-Construction on the second phase of the project is expected to be completed by 2014.
+Construction on the second phase of the project was completed in April 2014.